-Curriculum organization policy The curriculum consists of the Graduate General Education Courses, as well as Research Seminar Courses and Research Practice Courses unique to this degree program.
-Through the Graduate General Education Courses, students will acquire general knowledge and abilities such as advanced knowledge creation, management skills, communication skills, teamwork skills, and internationality.
-The Research Seminar Courses consist of Informatics Seminar, Synthetic Seminar on Informatics I and Synthetic Seminar on Informatics II taught by advisors.
+- The curriculum consists of the Graduate General Education Courses, as well as Research Seminar Courses and Research Practice Courses unique to this degree program. - Through the Graduate General Education Courses, students will acquire general knowledge and abilities such as advanced knowledge creation, management skills, communication skills, teamwork skills, and internationality. - The Research Seminar Courses consist of Informatics Seminar, Synthetic Seminar on Informatics I, Synthetic Seminar on Informatics II and Synthetic Seminar on Informatics III taught by advisors.
 The Informatics Seminar provides interactive research guidance to help students acquire communication skills, internationality, and specialized knowledge in informatics.
-In the Synthetic Seminar on Informatics, students receive research guidance to acquire the Competence of knowledge creation, management skills, and research skills in informatics.
-The Research Practice Courses group consists of Research Instruction, PBL, and Research Internship.
-In this course, students under the supervision of their academic advisors, assuming that they will become university faculty members in the future.
+In the Synthetic Seminar on Informatics, students receive research guidance to acquire the Competence of knowledge creation, management skills, and research skills in informatics. - The Research Practice Courses group consists of Research Instruction, PBL, and Research Internship, MDA-related courses.
+In this course, students are expected to acquire leadership skills and ethics by supervising the graduation research of students under the supervision of their academic advisors, assuming that they will become university faculty members in the future.
 Internships allow students to acquire practical research methods and leadership skills by engaging in research activities at organizations other than the degree program to which they belong, such as international research institutions, national laboratories, corporate laboratories, and university laboratories.

-Learning methods • Processes Graduate General Education Courses, Interdisciplinary Foundation Courses, Degree Programs' Common Courses and lecture courses of other graduate schools or degree programs of the University are selected and studied as necessary.
-In the Research Seminar Courses, students solidify the foundation of their research in Synthetic Seminar on Informatics I, come into contact with research from various fields in Informatics Seminar, and consolidate their research results in Synthetic Seminar on Informatics II.
-Two or more Research Practice Courses will be selected and studied as necessary.
-Regardless of the entrance examination category and the instructional language, the prescribed credits may be included in the completion requirements.
-Evaluation of learning outcomes Each subject is evaluated according to the evaluation method described in the syllabus.
-Possession of general and specialized knowledge and abilities will be confirmed by the expert committee each year based on course mastery and activities, including papers and conference presentations.
-The conditions for acceptance of a dissertation application are a midterm presentation and at least two peer-reviewed academic papers that form the core of the doctoral dissertation.
-Prior to the review of the dissertation, a preliminary dissertation review committee, including regular and secondary research advisors, will consider whether the dissertation is appropriate for review.
-A preliminary dissertation review committee is established for each dissertation submitted for the degree, and a decision on acceptance or rejection is made within one year after the committee is established.
-In principle, the dissertation will be reviewed for appropriateness by a dissertation review committee consisting of five members, including at least one expert outside the degree program (faculty members in charge of other degree programs within the university, graduate school faculty members at other universities, researchers at research institutes, etc.) and a regular research advisor.
+- Graduate General Education Courses, Interdisciplinary Foundation Courses, Degree Programs' Common Courses and lecture courses of other graduate schools or degree programs of the University are selected and studied as necessary. - In the Research Seminar Courses, students solidify the foundation of their research in Synthetic Seminar on Informatics I, come into contact with research from various fields in Informatics Seminar, and consolidate their research results in Synthetic Seminar on Informatics II and III. - Two or more Research Practice Courses will be selected and studied as necessary. - Regardless of the entrance examination category and the instructional language, the prescribed credits may be included in the completion requirements.

+- Each subject is evaluated according to the evaluation method described in the syllabus. - Possession of general and specialized knowledge and abilities will be confirmed by the expert committee each year based on course mastery and activities, including papers and conference presentations. - The conditions for acceptance of a dissertation application are a midterm presentation and at least two peer-reviewed academic papers that form the core of the doctoral dissertation. - Prior to the review of the dissertation, a preliminary dissertation review committee, including regular and secondary research advisors, will consider whether the dissertation is appropriate for review.
+A preliminary dissertation review committee is established for each dissertation submitted for the degree, and a decision on acceptance or rejection is made within one year after the committee is established. - In principle, the dissertation will be reviewed for appropriateness by a dissertation review committee consisting of five members, including at least one expert outside the degree program (faculty members in charge of other degree programs within the university, graduate school faculty members at other universities, researchers at research institutes, etc.) and a regular research advisor.